tkabalin/tkabalin/README.md

 - 💼 LinkedIn: [linkedin.com/in/thomaskabalin](https://linkedin.com/in/thomaskabalin)
 - 📍 Based in **Cape Town, South Africa**

-*Disclaimer: ChatGPT helped write this README… because I’m passionate about AI and efficiency*
+*Disclaimer: ChatGPT helped write this README… because I’m passionate about AI and efficiency!*